GovTechSG/purple-a11y/INTEGRATION.md

-## Integrating Purple HATS with end-to-end testing frameworks
+## Integrating Purple A11y with end-to-end testing frameworks

-Purple HATS provides functionalities that makes it possible to be integrated with end-to-end testing frameworks such as [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/).
+Purple A11y provides functionalities that makes it possible to be integrated with end-to-end testing frameworks such as [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/).

 ### Prerequisites